jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ## Chapter Conclusions and Review

-In this chapter we learned and mastered the tools and concepts needed to manage, create, and format disks in Linux.
-We learned how to inspect and how to `mount` and `umount` these drives from our system.
-We learned about the standard Linux file-systems and new advanced file-systems.
-Finally we learned about file-system tools and the use of Logical Volume Management.
-Finally we learned about the concept of volume management snapshotting.
+In this chapter we learned and mastered the concepts of disk based hardware.
+We learned about the types of Linux filesystems and the features of the new generation of filesystems.
+We learned how to install and configure volumes, snapshots, and compression.
 You have been prepared to with the basics of how to manage and understand the file-system on your Linux distro.

 ### Review Questions